Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-operations.markdown

 ## Write Multiple

-When writing a batch of objects into the space, these should be placed into an array to be used by the `GigaSpace.writeMultiple` operation.
+When writing a batch of objects to the Space, these should be placed into an array to be used by the `GigaSpace.writeMultiple` operation.
 The returned array will include the corresponding `LeaseContext` object.

 ## Example